goodtrailer/whetstone/README.md

 Whetstone comes in an empty parent project containing two modules: the `whetstone-framework` library, and an example `whetstone-app` implementation.
 The example app targets the second half of Larson and Boswell's [*Big Ideas Math: Integrated Mathematics I*](https://bim.easyaccessmaterials.com/index.php?location_user=im).

+Whetstone is built with and requires Java SE 17 or higher.

 ## building

-Whetstone requires [Apache Maven](https://maven.apache.org/) to be built.
+Whetstone uses the build tool and package manager [Apache Maven](https://maven.apache.org/).
 Once installed, simply run the following command in the root directory:
 ```
 mvn package
 ```